30350n/pcb2blender/README.md

   `Edit -> Preferences -> Add-ons -> Install`<br>
   (you need to install the actual zip file, don't unpack it!) and enable it (enabling the addon for the first time will take a few minutes).

+### Note on python version (Linux and macOS)

+On Windows, KiCad and Blender both ship with their own bundled python version (python 3.9 for KiCad 6.0 and python 3.10 for Blender 3.2).
+On Linux/macOS, depending on the exact flavor and packaging/installation method used, either software might just use your systems python version directly.
+If you run into any issues, make sure you're running python 3.10, first.

 ## Other Projects